dhamaniasad/cytev2/Cyte/README.md

 ## Reason

 Handles the intersection between indexing and querying:
-- Creates medium granularity features (OpenAI ada embeddings for documents and web content stored in FAISS index)
-- Natural language knowledge base querying using GPT to reason about embedding clusters rooted around the input query
+- Natural language knowledge base querying using GPT/llama to reason about the current result set rooted around the input query

-This is currently done in a support app built in Python to leverage langchain until it has more bindings.
-Optional module, and the app falls back gracefully to low granularity feature search when not available.

 ## Views